GMAT Reading Comprehension Tips: Top 8 DOs and DON’Ts

 DON’T: Neglect practice with realistic GMAT Reading Comprehension questions just because you’re an avid reader of newspapers and magazines.

-Now that you have 8 effective strategies for tackling GMAT RC, let’s discuss how to properly pace yourself when working through RC questions in later practice during your GMAT Focus prep and on test day.
+Now that you have 8 effective strategies for tackling GMAT RC, let’s discuss how to properly pace yourself when working through RC questions in later practice during your GMAT prep and on test day.

 GMAT Reading Comprehension Pacing Strategy